Baked Spaghetti (Squash) Casserole

 A layer of thinly sliced tomatoes and fresh chopped basil finishes this off.
 Plus it just makes the whole thing pretty.

-Serve up big slices and pair it with veggies like my Garlic Green Beans for dinner.
-Now that’s one Whole30, dairy free, and gluten free meal I can really get behind.
+Serve up big slices and pair it with a simple side salad or veggies like my Garlic Green Beans for dinner.

 - 1 small to medium spaghetti squash